This post includes affiliate links. Find out more about affiliate links and how they help this site.

 Ready to get cooking?
 Here’s how to make your own seasoned Chinese steamed rice.

-Steam for 5 minutes, which will be just long enough to soften the onions and start releasing all those delicious flavors.
+Steam for 5 minutes, which is just long enough to soften the onions and start releasing all those delicious flavors, so they can infuse into the rice as it cooks.

-While the onion mixture starts cooking, mix the stock with the soy and oyster sauces and the rice wine.
+While the onion mixture starts cooking, mix the chicken stock with the soy and oyster sauces and the rice wine If you’re making stock from a bouillon cube or powder, it’s fine to mix it up with cold water.

-Mix in the rice, stirring well before adding any liquid.
-Doing this covers each grain with the oniony, garlicky, gingery oil and helps you achieve lovely fluffy, individual grains after cooking.
+Mix in the rice and stir well before adding any liquid.
+When you stir rice, it covers each grain with the oniony, garlicky, gingery oil and helps you achieve lovely fluffy, individual grains after cooking.

 Add the stock mixture and stir.
 Give the pan a very gentle shake to help the rice sit in an even layer.

 Return the pan to the oven and cook for 20 minutes, then fluff the rice with a fork and leave to sit for a minute or two before serving.
-Pile that delicious, fragrant rice into bowls and serve straightaway!
+Pile that delicious, fragrant rice into bowls and serve!

 If you have leftovers, reheat using your steam oven.
 The rice will come out as though it’s been freshly cooked.